-Most of the chemotherapy-induced diminished ovarian reserve is caused due to primordial follicle collapse, however, this effect is observed in drug and dose-dependent manner.
+Most of the chemotherapy-induced diminished ovarian reserve is caused due to primordial follicle collapse.

 There is no treatment available to treat age-related diminished ovarian reserve, even no preventive measure can control DOR.

-Assisted reproductive technology is the only option which can be applied to women with DOR to support a pregnancy.
+Assisted reproductive technology is the only option that can be applied to women with DOR to support a pregnancy.

-However, it is always recommended the fertility preservation should be conducted at the young age to get an effective IVF outcome.
+However, it is always recommended the fertility preservation should be conducted at a young age to get an effective IVF outcome.

 These eggs are collected in the IVF clinic and the viable fresh eggs can be used directly for creating an embryo.